dereneaton/ipyrad/docs/parameters.rst

 --------------------
 The maximum number of heterozygous bases allowed in consens seqs (R1, R2).
 This filter helps to remove poor alignments which will tend to have an excess of Hs.
-Default is 8, 8
+Default is 8, 8.
+For single end data only the first value is used, for paired data the first value affects R1s and the second value affects R2s.

 Affected steps = 5.
 Example entries to params.txt